pum-purum-pum-pum/asteroids2.0/progress.md

 * add screen border markers to indicate enemies out of screen
 * shotgun enemies
 * * weapon modifier -- bullets reflection(for lazer it would be super cool too :D for shotgun it would be nice to add additional stike in place where reflected)
+* when oriented towards speed is more and also add reactor on the back like in "weired game wich name I forgot"

 * more bass to sound lol :)
 * random explosions